 The plaintiffs' rebuttal suggests that Mangakāhia recognized that this argument was coming and had expressly worded the initial declaration to guard against it.
 Unfortunately for Mangakāhia, his argument was hypothetical rather than based on precedent, as was the Timber Company's.
-More to the point, the Timber Company based their argument around a slew of previous case law, whereas Mangakāhia based his on an interpretation of the Native Rights Act 1865 and the Native Lands Act 1873.
-Specifically, he stated that if he had chosen to lease his land, as per section 48 of the 1873 Act, the lessee would have "all the incidents of ownership," including right of entry, suggesting that those in possession of memorial of ownership "should be treated as the
+More to the point, the Timber Company based their argument around a slew of previous case law, hereas Mangakāhia based his on an interpretation of the Native Rights Act 1865 and the Native Lands Act 1873.
+Specifically, he stated that if he had chosen to lease his land, as per section 48 of the 1873 Act, the lessee would have all the incidents of ownership, hereas Mangakāhia those in possession of memorial of ownership "should be treated as the owners of a fee simple."78 Such a suggestion, they claimed, was the "whole point" of the Native Rights Act 1865, which clearly stated legal equivalence between the Māori and European-born settlers in the colony -"every person of the Māori race within the Colony of New Zealand whether born before or since New Zealand became a dependency of Great Britain shall be taken and deemed to be a natural born subject of Her Majesty to all intents and purposes whatsoever."79 Using such a literal interpretation of the Act, it could easily be argued that there was no legal difference between Māori land held in traditional tenure and land held in British fee simple.

-&lt;sup>72 New Zealand, Native Lands Act, 37 Victoriae 1873, no. 56.
+72 New Zealand, Native Lands Act, 37 Victoriae 1873, no. 56.